benjaminsoellner/DAND_6_VisualizeEMobilityDataInD3js/README.md

 The challenge, of course, is that the scope of the project is much larger and additional stakeholders are involved.
 But data visualization is a topic dear to my heart (what is the use of all the data in the world if you cannot communicate it?).
 Also, web application development was my profession 5 years ago - so I was eager to see what had changed in the meantime.

 ### Initial Design Principles

-#### Additional High-Level Requirements

-The following high-level requirements were added to the requirements of the Nanodegree rubric in order to create a practical solution for the R&D engineers at my company.

-* Data must be stored in JSON file in a pre-defined structure and must be easily replacable or extensible by new data of new battery measurements (scenarios).
-* Visualization must contain an explorative component that allows access to any metrics recorded in the data in addition to the explanatory visualization.
-* Explanatory visualization for the Data Analyst Nanodegree should be a high-level overview visualization of a conclusion from all battery scenarios.
-This visualization should be understandable by an unexperienced viewer who is not familiar with the topic of E-Mobility.
-* From this explanatory visualization it should be possible to drill-down into the explorative view.
-Even in the explorative view, there should be some guided storytelling / descriptions to guide unexperienced users.
-* Switching between both views should occur seamlessly.
-Navigation between different views should also be possible at any time using a navigation menu.
-The navigation menu should be as unobstrusive as possible (maybe just a single button bringing it up / "hamburger menu").
-* Each visualization should have a "guided" mode that shows the user certain areas of a graph and guides him through exploring it and a "unguided" mode where the user can explore the graph (or related graphs) on their own.
-This is to make the visualization appealing both to expert users who may be better suited to draw their own conclusions and to laypersons.
-* It should be possible to add additional views later and re-use code and components across views.
-In fact, as much code as possible should be re-used between explanatory and explorative view.
-Code should be documented in [JSDoc][jsdoc].
-* Code artifacts relevant for the Data Analyst Nanodegree, especially components that use [D3.js][d3js] should be encapsulated and understandable on their own when reading the commented source code files (and/or potential technical documentation).
-* Whole web application should be realized in responsive design and look good on different screen sizes down to viewport width of 1024px.
-Charts should re-scale in a way that the x- and y-range stays fixed as well as any font sizes and line strokes unchanged.
-Spacing and shape size may re-size to fill available space.
-Scrolling is only permissable if the user explicitly elects to view a large number of charts (>2) below each other in an explorative mode.
-* Web application should work well in all modern versions of Internet Explorer, Firefox and Chrome.

 #### Visual Design Decisions of the Explanatory View